MrLfm/MFi-Controller-Test/README.md

 # MFi-Controller-Test
-A tool for testing MFi Controller
+A tool for testing MFi Controller.

+Support MFi Controller which connected via bluetooth or lightning.